greg-raven/grus/_posts/2018-02-01-support-rep-goodlattes-securing-americas-future-act.md

 In addition to this, the Securing America's Future Act is exactly what the American people want.
 According to a new Harvard-Harris poll surveyed registered voters and found that:

-- - 81% want immigration reduced from its current level of 1 million;
+- 81% want immigration reduced from its current level of 1 million;

 - 68% support ending the visa lottery;

 - 60% support ending chain migration; and

 - 65% favor a deal that gives DACA recipients amnesty in exchange for ending; chain and lottery and increased border security.

 H.R.
 4760 is a commonsense way of improving our immigration system and allowing DACA recipients to remain in the country.
 Moreover, voters overwhelmingly support its aims.
 I urge you to cosponsor it.

 {% include signature.html %}

+Sent to:
+: Paul Cook